Nearly quarter-million Venezuelans sought asylum in 2018, UNHCR says

-GENEVA (Reuters) - More and more Venezuelans are seeking asylum abroad, with nearly a quarter of a million applications lodged last year alone, the United Nations refugee agency said on Friday.
+GENEVA (Reuters) - More and more Venezuelans are seeking asylum abroad, with nearly a quarter of a million applications lodged in 2018 alone, double that of the previous year, the U.N. refugee agency said on Friday.

 “As a result of the situation in Venezuela, the number of asylum applications by Venezuelan citizens worldwide has increased exponentially,” UNHCR said in a statement reporting national statistics.

-Venezuela’s economy has been crippled by mismanagement and, since 2014, by a drop in the price of oil, its most important export.
+Venezuela’s economy has been crippled by mismanagement and, since 2014, a drop in the price of oil, its most vital export.
 Inflation is running at more than 2 million percent a year, in a country where the minimum wage is around $6 a month.

+On Friday, Venezuela shut schools and suspended the workday as the worst blackout in decades paralyzed most of the nation for a second day, stirring outrage among citizens.

-The crisis has worsened since President Nicolas Maduro was re-elected in May 2018 in an election widely condemned as fraudulent.
+The food and health crisis has worsened since President Nicolas Maduro was re-elected in May 2018 in an election widely condemned as fraudulent.
 Amid massive demonstrations, opposition leader Juan Guaido was declared interim president by the National Assembly.

 Maduro has clung to power, responding to his opponents with violence and repression, according to Amnesty International.
 During five days of protests from Jan.
 21 to Jan.
 25, dozens were killed and 900 arrested, the human rights group said.